 - agencies or operators managing multiple sending domains

-Google Postmaster Tools and related provider views are useful, but they are not a full operating system for sender health.
+The problem is that Google Postmaster Tools is not a full operating system for sender reputation.

 Teams still need to answer: